What an AI CRM actually does, and what most just slap AI onto

 The honest distinction is this: are customers doing less work, or does the AI just make visible what they're already doing?

-If the AI is in the UI (chat, summaries, suggestions), it's marketing.
-If the AI is in the data path (automatic data capture, continuous prediction, unasked alerts), it's real.
+If the AI is only in the UI (chat, summaries, suggestions), it's marketing.
+If the AI is in the data path and turns context into work, it's real.

 5 criteria for evaluating an AI CRM